-The coal-tar version consists of more toxic properties, and it is a preservative of wood.
+The coal-tar version contains more toxic properties and is a preservative of wood.
 Wood tar prevents ship damage, and oil tar is a variety of creosote made of oil shale and petroleum.
 It is made of pre-coal formations.
 According to the U.S Environmental Protection Agency, creosote is a pesticide used as a wood preservative.

 You are allowed to blend it with high-boiling petroleum oil.
 Creosote is destroyed by any treatment that contains chlorine or calcium hypochlorite.
 The formation of creosote is due to the incomplete combustion of the oils.
 That is a lack of adequate airflow.

 The smoke rises in the chimney and cools.
 That causes water, carbon, and volatiles to condense on the interior surface of the chimney.
 The black oily residue is the creosote, and a thick accumulation causes a fire hazard.
 That means the creosote is removed regularly.